robertduplock/scifibooks.club/content/en/reviews/star-trek-the-next-generation-death-in-winter-book-review.md

 show_reading_time: true
 rating: 3
 phase: 'Phase One: Lead up to Destiny'
+book_title: 'Star Trek: The Next Generation: Death In Winter'

 ---
 DNA thieves, Beverly Crusher's maiden name and a few guest appearances from the USS Stargazer.
 Can author Michael Jan Friedman maneuver the Star Trek TNG books into this new era?